Starrcade '87: Chi-Town Heat: Aftermath

-Ron Garvin, who had a reign of two months as a NWA World Heavyweight Champion, ultimately never regained the title.
-He then joined his brother Jimmy in a feud against Kevin Sullivan that ran until the Great American Bash 1988.
-Ric Flair would remain the NWA champion for over a year.
-In early 1988, Sting, who was rising to stardom, challenged Flair to a match at Clash of the Champions I. Flair accepted, and fought Sting for 45 minutes to a time-limit draw.
-The match made Sting a huge star.
-Sting continued to wrestle in many matches against Flair, as well as the other members of the Four Horsemen, and their rivalry continued for over ten years.
-The Road Warriors continued to feud with the Four Horsemen through most of 1988.
+Ron Garvin, who had a reign of two months as a NWA World Heavyweight Champion, never regained the title.
+He then joined his stepson Jimmy in a feud with Kevin Sullivan that ran until the 1988 Great American Bash.
+Ric Flair remained NWA champion for over a year.
+In early 1988, Sting, who was rising to stardom, challenged Flair to a match at Clash of the Champions I. Flair accepted, and fought Sting for 45 minutes to a time-limit draw, making Sting a top star.
+Sting wrestled many more matches against Flair, as well as the other members of the Four Horsemen, and their rivalry continued for over ten years.
+The Road Warriors feuded with the Four Horsemen through most of 1988.

-At the end of 1987, the UWF was closed and all its titles retired.
-Lead UWF announcer Jim Ross joined the World Championship Wrestling announce team with Tony Schiavone and David Crockett on December 12, 1987.
+At the end of 1987, the UWF was closed and its titles retired.
+Lead UWF announcer Jim Ross joined the World Championship Wrestling announce team with Tony Schiavone and David Crockett.

-Larry Zbyszko and Baby Doll formed a tag team and targeted Barry Windham's Western States Heritage title, which Zbyszko won at the Bunkhouse Stampede in January 1988.
-They then shifted their focus to Dusty Rhodes' United States Heavyweight title, with Baby Doll threatening to use "incriminating photos" to force Rhodes into a title defense.
-However, the angle was abruptly dropped when Baby Doll was unexpectedly released from JCP, possibly due to concerns over her husband, Sam Houston, wrestling for the WWF and a potential conflict of interest.
-Zbyszko held the Western States title until he departed for the AWA in early 1989, after JCP was sold to Ted Turner, leading to the retirement of the title.
+Larry Zbyszko and Baby Doll joined forces and went after Barry Windham's Western States Heritage title, which he won at the Bunkhouse Stampede in January 1988, then went after Dusty Rhodes' United States Heavyweight title in an angle where Baby Doll (Rhodes' valet in 1986) had "incriminating photos" that she was going to use to force Rhodes to defend his title, but Baby Doll was fired and the angle was scrapped.
+Zbyszko held the Western States title until he went to the AWA at the beginning of 1989 (after JCP was sold to Ted Turner).

 Meanwhile, Nikita Koloff lost his NWA World TV Title to Mike Rotunda in January 1988.
-He subsequently began to fade from the spotlight and appeared less frequently on TV as he dealt with personal challenges, including his wife Mandy's illness.
-Koloff eventually took a sabbatical from wrestling in November 1988 to care for Mandy until her death in mid-1989.
+He dropped down the card during his wife's illness, appearing less and less on TV, and took time off in November 1988 to care for her until her death in 1989.